1

 As the world has begun to move on from fossil fuels, many are viewing natural gas as a transition fuel towards a clean energy future.
 So, what are the advantages and disadvantages of natural gas?
 A high-capacity energy provider, natural gas is becoming the go-to power source for countries with growing economies and rising electricity demands.

 As such, global natural gas demand is increasing, and Asia will become one of the largest natural gas consumers in the coming decades.
-This is evidenced by major liquefied natural gas (LNG) projects that are being undertaken in Singapore and India, which are set to become operational after 2023.
+This is evidenced by major liquefied natural gas (LNG) projects that are being undertaken in Singapore and India.
 Keeping that in mind, here are various pros and cons of natural gas.

 Advantages of Natural Gas – Pros